 15 Picture Books to Teach Problem Solving To Kids

 The following books are a fun introduction to problem solving for preschoolers.
 In each of these stories, a character has a specific problem they are trying to solve.
 Reading about how the characters in stories solve their problems is a great way to help your little one learn how to deal with real problems in their own life.
-Although these problems are usually quite different than what adults face, each one is still very much a real problem to the child and they need guidance and problem-solving skills to work through them.
+Although these problems are usually quite different than what adults face, each one is still very much a real problem to the child, and they need guidance and problem-solving skills to work through them.

-Surprisingly there are quite a few children’s books where the character encounters a problem that needs to be solved.
-You can probably use alot of your child’s favorite books to help them become creative problem solvers.
+Surprisingly, there are quite a few children’s books where the character encounters a problem that needs to be solved.
+You can probably use a lot of your child’s favorite books to help them become creative problem solvers.
 For instance, think of all the problems Dora the Explorer and Boots have to solve, like getting Little Lamb back to Mary In Dora Had a Little Lamb by Elle Risco.

 Here’s a collection of some favorite books for preschoolers that can be resourceful tools in helping your little one to start exploring problems in a new way.